meditoikuinbuddha/meditatelikethebuddha/_posts/2024-04-01-monkalone.md

 <b> Give us feedback: meditoikuinbuddha@gmail.com</b>

-It is a strange thing that as a monk I spend many many hours a day by myself and sometimes people as that as a monk without wife and kids are you ever lonely?
+As a monk I spend many hours a day by myself and sometimes people ask, that as a monk without wife and kids, are you ever lonely?

 Sometimes on a retreat I've been months without speaking to anyone, doesn't it get lonely?